Improving customer experience in insurance using social media (2023)

 For example, IDI insurance leveraged Facebook campaigns to improve brand awareness and manage customer relationships.
 The campaigns resulted in a 2.3x increase in car insurance quote requests and a 25% decrease in cost per acquisition.

 People don't like making small talk, but they definitely appreciate bite-sized content.
-Twitter is the most preferred platform for posting short-form content.
+X, formerly Twitter is the most preferred platform for posting short-form content.
 Seven out of 10 Americans use it as a news source.

 Insurance companies can put out creative posts and link them back to their sites for additional information.
 With the character limit increasing from 200 to 4000, insurance brands will be able to leverage the platform better.